 \section{Abstract}

 Fractional statistics is one of the most intriguing features of topological phases in 2D.
-In particular, the so-called non-Abelian statistics plays a crucial role towards realizing universal topological quantum computation.
+In particular, the so-called non-Abelian statistics plays a crucial role towards realizing topological quantum computation.
 Recently, the study of topological phases has been extended to 3D and it has been proposed that loop-like extensive objects can also carry fractional statistics.
-In this work, we systematically study the so-called three-loop braiding statistics for loop-like excitations for 3D fermionic topological phases.
-Most surprisingly, we discovered new types of non-Abelian three-loop braiding statistics that can only be realized in fermionic systems (or equivalently bosonic systems with fermionic particles).
-The simplest example of such non-Abelian braiding statistics can be realized in interacting fermionic systems with a gauge group $\mathbb{Z}_2 \times \mathbb{Z}_8$ or $\mathbb{Z}_4 \times \mathbb{Z}_4$, and the physical origin of non-Abelian statistics can be viewed as attaching an open Majorana chain onto a pair of linked loops, which will naturally reduce to the well known Ising non-Abelian statistics via the standard dimension reduction scheme.
-Moreover, due to the correspondence between gauge theories with fermionic particles and classifying fermionic symmetry-protected topological (FSPT) phases with unitary symmetries, our study also give rise to an alternative way to classify FSPT phases with unitary symmetries.
-We further compare the classification results for FSPT phases with arbitrary Abelian total symmetry $G^f$ and find systematical agreement with previous studies using other methods.
-We believe that the proposed framework of understanding three-loop braiding statistics (including both Abelian and non-Abelian cases) in interacting fermion systems applies for generic fermonic topological phases in 3D.
+In this work, we systematically study the so-called three-loop braiding statistics for 3D interacting fermion systems.
+Most surprisingly, we discover new types of non-Abelian three-loop braiding statistics that can only be realized in fermionic systems (or equivalently bosonic systems with emergent fermionic particles).
+On the other hand, due to the correspondence between gauge theories with fermionic particles and classifying fermionic symmetry-protected topological (FSPT) phases with unitary symmetries, our study also gives rise to an alternative way to classify FSPT phases.
+We further compare the classification results for FSPT phases with arbitrary Abelian unitary total symmetry $G^f$ and find systematical agreement with previous studies.